SD-WAN offers a way for IT to tackle the stress of managing the modern workplace because it is built with the modern workplace in mind.

 As these services move to a hosted or SaaS solution, such as Cisco HCS or Webex Calling, traffic flows and requirements change.
 It’s important to assess application routing and prioritization polices and latency with an SD-WAN solution to ensure corporate and branch sites are optimized and cloud ready.

-In this example use case architecture, users at a branch connect to regional Hub or Colocation such as Equinix.
+In this use case architecture, users at a branch connect to regional Hub or Colocation such as Equinix.
 This design may be relevant for customers who are not ready to move to a Direct Internet Access (DIA) but want a highly optimized experience that meets security and compliance requirements.

 SD-WAN pushes away network traffic so employees can finally get seamless access to those all-so-important UC and collaboration applications.